Search

 Estrogen Dominance During Menopause

 As you get older, your body starts to produce less of each hormone.
-Between the ages of 35-50, the estrogen levels in the body decrease by about 35%, while levels of progesterone can decrease by about 75%.
-This leads to something called estrogen dominance, a hormone imbalance where elevated levels of estrogen can cause pre-menstrual symptoms, hot flashes, decreased libido, depression, and more.
+Between the ages of 35 and 50, estrogen levels in the body decrease by about 35%, while levels of progesterone can decrease by about 75%.
+This leads to something called estrogen dominance, a hormone imbalance in which elevated levels of estrogen can cause pre-menstrual symptoms, hot flashes, decreased libido, depression, and more.

 Our bodies naturally create this hormonal imbalance, but lifestyle choices and environmental factors can also contribute to elevated estrogen levels.
 Your doctor can determine your hormone levels through a blood test.